ankitpro/grafana-observer/CURSOR_SETUP.md

 ### Dashboard Inspection
 ```
 Show me the PRE-PROD-LOAD-TESTING-ALL-COMPONENTS dashboard
-What panels are in dashboard ScOkgQ9Nz?
+What panels are in dashboard abc123xyz?
-Extract all queries from dashboard ScOkgQ9Nz
+Extract all queries from dashboard abc123xyz
 ```

 ### Service Monitoring
 ```
-Are all hub-app instances up?
+Are all my-app instances up?
 How many instances are running?
-What's the status of instance 10.2.52.116:8123?
+What's the status of instance 10.0.0.X:8123?
 ```

 ### Metric Queries
 ```
-Get the current value of up{job="hub-app"}
+Get the current value of up{job="my-app"}
 Show me all metrics containing "hub"
 What are all the job names in Prometheus?
 Get client connections for the last hour